 Through conferences and private briefings, as well as through a variety of publications, including NBR's flagship annual volume Strategic Asia, the peer reviewed journal Asia Policy, NBR Reports, and the NBR Analysis, NBR makes available the best possible research to the global policymaking community.

-Meredith Miller, Senior Vice President of Trade, Economic, and Energy Affairs; Director of the Washington, D.C., office
+Senior Vice President for Research; Director of the Washington, D.C. office

 Claire Topal, Senior Advisor for International Health

 Mariana Parks, President of the Slade Gorton International Policy Center

 The institution organizes its research around three broad topics: politics and security; trade, economics, and energy; and international health.

 Innovative, forward-looking policy research on a range of Asian political security issues, with a particular focus on:

 Initiatives focused on a range of market and policy issues, including energy security and policy; energy and the environment; and trade, investment, and economic engagement.

 Core initiatives include:

 NBR’s work on health issues is the focus of the Center for Health and Aging, which from 2005 to 2012 organized the Pacific Health Summit, an annual Davos-level meeting bringing together global leaders from science, industry, and policy.